 Infrastructure Management Server general sizing guidelines

-A single large BMC TrueSight Infrastructure Management Server host computer scales to support the following maximum values.
+A single large TrueSight Infrastructure Management Server host computer scales to support the following maximum values.
 The values include all processes and the event management cell.

 Data for 1.7 Million performance parameters